Glatek/hugo-theme/README.md

-# Vufuzi Theme for Hugo
+# Glaskogen IT-theme for Hugo

 cd into your hugo directory and add the theme by running the following command.

-`git submodule add https://github.com/Vufuzi/hugo-vufuzi-theme.git themes/vufuzi`
+`git submodule add https://github.com/glaskogen/hugo-theme.git themes/glaskogen`

-then set the theme to `vufuzi` in your hugo config file.
+then set the theme to `glaskogen` in your hugo config file.